A Distinguished History

 Our Approach

-At Quintilian we instil self-motivation, self-confidence and self-discipline; respect and tolerance for others through our wellbeing programs; and provide the educational standards and learning skills that will equip each child to confidently take on the challenges of later schooling and life.
+Our goal is to foster a love for learning, build strong character among our students, and provide the educational standards and learning skills that will equip each child to confidently take on the challenges of later schooling and life.